 Best Colored Pencils for Various Types of Applications

 Beyond this, having excellent blending ability and good color depth will greatly assist in capturing your desired look.
-For such a task we recommend the 120 count Faber-Castell Albrecht Durer or Polychromos sets or the 150 count Prismacolor Softcore set.
-These huge sets will have an impressive array of colors to choose from, and both Faber-Castell as well as Prismacolor are known for their quality.
+For such a task we recommend the 120-count Faber-Castell Albrecht Durer or Polychromos sets or the 150-count Prismacolor Softcore set.
+These huge sets will have an impressive array of colors to choose from, and both Faber-Castell, as well as Prismacolor, are known for their quality.

 If you plan on focusing on specific types of landscapes (rainforests, for example) then you might be better off going with one of Tombow’s Irojiten lines.
 These three different sets are meant for specific applications and as such will have a lovely range of specific colors that typically exist in the target landscape.
 This will also save you some money since you don’t have to purchase the massive 100+ count sets.
 However, expect to be scrambling if you decide to draw something outside of their desired purpose.

 A portrait will typically have very subtle details that will require a good understanding of color theory as well as high-quality and detailed pencils as well as more blend-friendly pencils for skin and other smooth areas.
-The Derwent Drawing pencils have a lot of “earthy” colors which work well for hairs and various types of skin tones.
+The Derwent Drawing pencils have a lot of “earthy” colors that work well for hair and various types of skin tones.
 However, for brighter areas (eyes, for example), you will likely need some other options.

 The Prismacolor Verithins are made of a harder wax core and, as such, are great for fine details.
 Areas such as individual hairs, blood vessels, and wrinkles can be made much easier with these fine-tip pencils.
 However, they do not blend well so you need to use your other sets for more subtle blending areas.